Predictive variational inference: Learn the predictively optimal posterior distribution: Predictive variational inference

-The parameter-may-vary-in-the-population perspective is the key motivation behind the Bayesian hierarchical modeling \citep{gelman2006multilevel}.
-Given any IID observational model $y_{1:n}\sim p(y|\theta)$, we distinguish between three views of inference: \begin{enumerate} \item \emph{Complete-pooling} view: We fit the vanilla Bayesian inference $\theta |y$.
-It is straightforward but more prone to model misspecification. \item \emph{Full-hierarchical} view: Any parameter is assumed to vary in the population and we aim for a fully individualized inference.
-That is, we expand the model as $y_i\sim p(y|\theta_i)$, and infer $\theta_{1:n} |y$.
-The hierarchical expansion makes the model more robust \citep{wang2018general}, with the cost to augment each parameter $\theta$ by $n$ copies $\theta_1, \dots, \theta_n$, which quickly becomes computationally prohibitive when $n$ is big.
-Moreover, as each parameter $\theta_i$ only links to one data point $y_i$, this individualized inference is typically noisy and relies on the hyper-prior, which itself is a parametric family and may be misspecified. \item \emph{Implicit-hierarchical} view: We implicitly adopt the view of $y_i\sim p(y|\theta_i)$, but we marginalize out individual $\theta_i$ and only infer their population distribution $\theta_1, \theta_2, \dots, \theta_n \sim \pi_{\mathrm{pop}}(\theta)$.
+\item \emph{Full-hierarchical} view: Any parameter is assumed to vary in the population and we aim for a fully individualized inference.
+That is, we expand the model as $y_i\sim p(y|\theta_i)$, and infer $\theta |y$ where $\theta = (\theta_1, \ldots, \theta_n)$.
+This hierarchical expansion makes the model more robust \citep{wang2018general}, with the cost of augmenting each parameter $\theta$ by $n$ copies $\theta_1, \dots, \theta_n$, which quickly becomes computationally prohibitive when $n$ is big.
+Moreover, as each parameter $\theta_i$ only links to one data point $y_i$, this individualized inference is typically noisy and relies on the hyper-prior, which itself is a parametric family and may be misspecified.

+\item \emph{Implicit-hierarchical} view: We implicitly adopt the view of $y_i\sim p(y_i|\theta_i)$, but we marginalize out individual $\theta_i$ and only infer their population distribution $\theta_1, \theta_2, \dots, \theta_n \sim \pi_{\mathrm{pop}}(\theta)$.
 In many cases, the primary inference interest lies in this population distribution, such as understanding population-level properties or making predictions for new data points. \end{enumerate} PVI is an implicit hierarchical expansion.
-Under the condition of Corollary~\ref{corollary2}, $q_{\phi}(\theta)$ converges to $\pi_{\mathrm{pop}}(\theta)$, the above-mentioned population distribution of parameters.
-While classical hierarchical models need case-by-case development, PVI offers an automated and computationally-fast way of hierarchical expansion for any model, and adapts to any scoring rules.
+Under the condition of Corollary~\ref{corollary2}, $q_{\phi}(\theta)$ converges to $\pi_{\mathrm{pop}}(\theta)$, the above-mentioned population distribution of parameters, offering an automated and computationally fast way to perform hierarchical expansion for any model, and adapting to any scoring rule.